whurst121280/Transform-Space-Toggle/README.md

 This is an addon for Blender that enables the user to set a hotkey to quickly toggle between Global and Local Transform spaces.

-When creating a rig in Maya you can hide and lock out specific transforms.
-For example, rotating a hand in local space only, moving it in world space only, and disabling scale completely.
-Maya makes this easy to do, per object.
-Blender only lets you manually switch the space used.
+Maya makes isolating spaces easy to do per object.
+Blender only lets you manually switch the space used for everything all at once.
 This is slow and clunky.
 This addon makes that faster by allowing the user to set a hotkey in the Default Blender Keymap.

 Install just like any other addon:
 <br>https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#prefs-extensions-install-legacy-addon</br>